Horst Böhme (SS officer): Prewar activities

 Böhme attended Volksschule and worked as a freight forwarder.
 He was politically involved in the Jungstahlhelm, the Marinebrigade Ehrhardt and the Freikorps Oberland.
 Böhme joined the NSDAP in 1930 (Nazi Party membership number 236,651).
 At the same time, he became a member of the SS (membership number 2,821).
 After promotion to SS-Untersturmführer (4 July 1934) and SS-Obersturmführer (9 November 1934), he worked in the Sicherheitsdienst or SD (Security Service) office in Berlin from 1935, where he soon became a close associate of SD chief Reinhard Heydrich.

 In the ensuing years, Böhme mainly took his orders from Heydrich.
 On 13 or 14 March 1938, on Heydrich's orders, Böhme murdered Wilhelm Freiherr von Ketteler by drowning.
 Ketteler was an attaché at the German embassy in Vienna, who was hated by the SS because of his anti-Nazi activities.
 In step with the growth of the SS, Böhme also continued to rise in the organization.
 On 30 January 1936, he was promoted to SS-Hauptsturmführer, then appointed SS-Sturmbannführer on 20 April 1937, and in 1938 became SS-Obersturmbannführer und Oberstleutnant der Polizei.

 After the occupation of Czechoslovakia in spring 1939, Böhme was appointed the SiPo (Security Police) chief for the Protectorate of Bohemia and Moravia, based in Prague.
 In this capacity, he was responsible for the command authority over all departments of the Gestapo in the Protectorate of Bohemia and Moravia.
-Among his close associates in this position were Hans-Ulrich Geschke, leader of the Gestapo office in Prague, and Wilhelm Nölle, leader of the Gestapo office in Brünn.
+Among his close associates in this position were Hans-Ulrich Geschke, leader of the Gestapo office in Prague, and Wilhelm Nölle, leader of the Gestapo office in Brno.